 Driving defensively can be one of the best ways to prevent accidents.
 Sometimes hazardous driving on the part of others makes it difficult to take evasive action to avoid collisions.
 But defensive driving can significantly lower the risk of accidents.

 Believe it or not there are actually techniques for defensive driving.
 Some of them may be obvious.
 But awareness of what to keep in mind is always a good idea.
 It might even be worth looking at the drive blog to do some more research about what you could be doing to make the roads a safer place.
-Anyway, for now here are the top ten defensive driving techniques that go a long way to avoiding accidents:
+It is also worth that people make sure that they get the best driving lessons possible so that they are fully informed from day one about how to drive as safely as possible.
+This could be something like getting driving lessons in Stockport from Manchester Drivers Training or other reliable companies that can instruct on safe driving practices.
+Anyway, for now, here are the top ten defensive driving techniques that go a long way to avoiding accidents:

 1. Leave Room for Error